+The situation in unrest-hit Kashmir, which continued to be curfew-free for third day today, was by and large peaceful as security forces foiled separatists' plans to hold protests in the city and elsewhere.
 Many shops and businessestablishments including petrol pumps were open in Sanat Nagar, Jawahar Nagar, Rajbagh and Bishembar Nagar, though outlets remained closed in commercial hub of Lal Chowk and adjoining areas, a police official said.
 "The situationacross Kashmir Valley is by and large peaceful.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)